CodeKunalTomar/SGPA-Calculator/README.md

 - `gradePoints[grades[i]]`: The grade point corresponding to the grade obtained in the ith course.
 - `TotalCredits`: The total credit earned for all courses in the semester.

-The CGPA can be calculated over multiple semesters by considering the SGPA obtained in each semester and using the following formula:
+You can calculate the CGPA over multiple semesters by considering the SGPA obtained in each semester and using the following formula:
 CGPA = Sum(SGPA[i] * SemesterCredits[i]) / TotalCredits
 where:
 - `SGPA[i]`: The SGPA obtained in the ith semester.